 Belward Campus has a long-standing preliminary plan as well as two approved site plans.
-This Plan retains many of the recommendations from the 2010 Plan and supports implementation of the approved site plans.
+This Plan retains many of the recommendations from the 2010 Plan and supports implementation of valid approved preliminary plan and site plans.
 These plans envision development that will include medical and life sciences uses with amenities such as adaptive reuse of the historic Belward Farm buildings, preservation of open space and mature trees surrounding the farmstead, construction of a street grid, and the creation of Privately Owned Public Space (POPS) and the Mission Hills preserve.
-This Plan recommends supporting the Corridor Connector alignment that includes dedicated bus lanes through the property to Muddy Branch Road.
+This Plan recommends supporting the Corridor Connector alignment that includes dedicated bus lanes through the property within its approved cross-sections (either within the 50' median or on the road) to Muddy Branch Road.
 Recommendations for this site include:

-- Preserve views of the Belward farmstead, to the extent practicable, from Darnestown Road and residential neighborhoods to the south and west, consistent with other Master Plan objectives for this site. - Require adaptive reuse of the historic Belward Farm buildings (that will remain) for recreational, educational, social, institutional or cultural uses that complement the community and new development.
+Preserve views of the Belward farmstead, to the extent practicable, from Darnestown Road and residential neighborhoods to the south and west, consistent with other Master Plan objectives for this site.